BerkeleyLibrary/deo_volente/app/jobs/jobs.md

 * construction of a file object really depends on dataload/batch context. what's the best way to bring that in?
     * service object seems to be the way i'm leaning, but ...
 * what's the activejob/good_job idiom to get the right dependency sequence here? i.e., enumerate the files, build the datafile objects, run through 'em, etc.?
-    * the "complex batches" writeup in the good_job docs seems very conusing here
+    * the "complex batches" writeup in the good_job docs seems very confusing here
 * do we actually need the files in the database at all? (i think we do to materialize the batches to send them up to dataverse)

 ## original proposed job structure